House Dems begin moving parts of Biden $3.5T domestic plans

 Democrats on the committee batted down Republican amendments.
 One by Rep. Mike Kelly, R-Pa., would have delayed the paid leave program from taking effect until six months after the Treasury Department would certify that the government had enough expertise to start it.

+Funding for the Children’s Health Insurance Program, which covers nearly 10 million kids, would be made permanent.
+And money would be provided to cover 4 million low-income adults in states that have not expanded their Medicaid programs.

+Energy and Commerce would also spend billions to upgrade the power grid, create an electric vehicle charging network, replace lead drinking water pipes and help minority communities most affected by pollution and climate change.

-Separately, the House Education and Labor Committee was working on a proposed $761 billion in spending to create free pre-school and community college and increase funds for job training, nutrition programs and modernizing public school buildings.
+Separately, the House Education and Labor Committee worked on a proposed $761 billion to create free pre-school and community college and increase funds for job training, nutrition programs and modernizing public school buildings.

 The House Natural Resources Committee was working on $30 billion for addressing climate change and other environmental issues.
 This includes money to protect coastlines from rising seas and create Biden’s proposed Civilian Climate Corps, which would employ hundreds of thousands of people on environmental projects.